hexinfra/gorox/README.md

     shell> go version

-Then build Gorox with Go (if build failed, set CGO_ENABLED=0 and try again):
+Then build Gorox with Go (replace x.y.z as version number):

+    shell> cd gorox-x.y.z
     shell> go build

+If build failed, set CGO_ENABLED=0 and build again:

+    shell> go env -w CGO_ENABLED=0

-To run Gorox as a background daemon (if not, remove the "-daemon" option):
+After you have successfully built binaries from source, or have downloaded and uncompressed the official binary distributions, you can run Gorox as a daemon (if not, remove the "-daemon" option):

     shell> ./gorox serve -daemon